A few years ago, I shared with you how to get a leftover sticky label off a jar, (you can read that post here).

 This totally removed the stickiness and the dark color that was from dust and ash sticking to the tack of the residue.

 There is the same place on the floor.
 All the dark sticky residue is gone.

 The dents are still there, and many more to come!
 I want this floor to look like it’s had a history. 🙂

-BTW: I’m not quite ready to embrace the chairs gouging the seams of the plank flooring, so here are the new chair leg floor protectors I ordered. (affiliate link) No more sticky residue to peel off onto the floor!
+BTW: I’m not quite ready to embrace the chairs gouging the seams of the plank flooring, so the chair leg floor protectors are a different style now.
+No more sticky residue to peel off onto the floor!
 They come in many different sizes.
 I used the right sized round ones for our dining chairs.